AngeliqueLewis/AngeliqueLewis/README.md

 - 🔭 Develop(HER) Essentially I like building things, breaking things, and creating solutions along the way!

-- 🌱 I’m currently working on automated testing and visual regression testing with Nunjucks & Chart.css
+- 🌱 I’m currently working on creating accessible data visualizations with Chart.css

 - ❓ Ask me about anything related to MERN stack and related technologies